subhamk/mywebsite/content/home/about.md

 # About Me

-I am a postdoctoral scholar in economics at the University of Reading, UK.
-My research interests include development economics, political-economics of development, empirical industrial organisation and applied microeconometrics.
+I am a postdoctoral scholar in economics at the [University of Reading](https://www.reading.ac.uk/economics/about/staff/k-subham.aspx), UK.
+My research interests include development economics, political-economics, empirical industrial organisation and applied microeconometrics.